ebzzry/ebzzry.github.io/eo/fkd/zisxkonsiletoj-3-a.md

     %sudo   ALL=(ALL:ALL) NOPASSWD: ALL

 La redaktilon fermu.
-Post tio, ankaŭ eliru de la radikigmedio:
+Post tio, ankaŭ eliru de la ŝanĝradikigmedio:

     # exit